ai-dock/base-image/README.md

 This is usually of importance where large files are downloaded at runtime.
 Any image that makes use of this directory should replace this paragraph and document how and why /workspace is being utilised.

 The provided docker-compose.yaml will mount the local directory `./workspace` at `/workspace`.

+As docker containers generally run as the root user, new files created in /workspace will be owned by uid 0(root).

+To ensure that the files remain accessible to the local user that owns the directory, the docker entrypoint will set a default ACL on the directory by executing the commamd `setfacl -R -d -m u:${WORKSPACE_UID}:rwx /workspace`.

+If you do not want this, you can set the environment variable `SKIP_ACL=true`.

 ## Running Services